FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 ### Writing custom CSS

-In Dashboard 2.0, the ui-template allows you to write custom CSS for Dashboard 2.0 elements.
-In the ui-template, you can add CSS for two different scopes: Single page (selecting this allows you to specify CSS for all classes within the selected page) and All pages (selecting this allows you to specify CSS for classes across all pages in a ui-base).
+In Dashboard 2.0, the `ui-template` node allows you to write custom CSS for Dashboard 2.0.

+In the template node, you can add CSS for two different scopes:

+- **Single Page:** Selecting this allows you to specify CSS that is constrained to a single page of your dashboard.
+- **All Pages:** Selecting this allows you to define CSS that will apply across your whole dashboard.

+To define your own CSS:

 1. Drag an ui-template widget onto the canvas.
 2. Double-click on it and select the scope within the type field.
-3. If you select the single-page scope, you'll need to select the page to which your element or class belongs for adding styling.
-If you select the all-page scope, then you'll need to select the ui-base that includes those pages to which you want to add styling.
+3. If you select the "CSS (Single Page)" type, you'll then need to select the `ui-page` to which your custom class definitions will apply.
+If you select the "CSS (All Pages)" type, then you'll need to select the `ui-base` that includes those pages to which you want to add styling.
 4. Now you can write your custom CSS within the ui-template.

 !["Screenshot of ui-template widget adding CSS for styling elements of all pages of a ui-base"](./images/node-red-dashboard-2-layout-navigation-styling-adding-style-in-ui-template.png "Screenshot of ui-template widget adding CSS for styling elements of all pages of a ui-base"){data-zoomable}

-## Up next
+## Up Next

-To delve deeper into Node-RED Dashboard 2.0, explore the following resources:
+To delve deeper into Node-RED Dashboard 2.0, we recommend exploring the following resources:

 - [FlowFuse Dashboard Articles](/blog/dashboard/) - Collection of examples and guides written by FlowFuse.
 - [Node-RED Dashboard 2.0 Documentation](https://dashboard.flowfuse.com/) - Detailed information for each of the nodes available in Dashboard 2.0, as well as useful guides on building custom nodes and widgets of your own.